DavidAnson/markdownlint/doc/Rules.md

 Note: The `punctuation` parameter can be used to specify what characters count as punctuation at the end of a heading.
 For example, you can change it to `".,;:"` to allow headings that end with an exclamation point.
-The question mark is allowed by default because of how common it is in headings of FAQ-style documents.
+A question mark is allowed by default because of how common it is in headings of FAQ-style documents.
 Setting the `punctuation` parameter to `""` allows all characters - and is equivalent to disabling the rule.